 Pretzel salt is a form of large-crystal rock salt.
 We splurged and bought some online to give our Peanut Butter Filled Pretzel Nuggets that iconic food-court-flare.
 That being said, you could substitute other salt (or cinnamon sugar!), just the same.
 Larger grains of salt tend to work best for soft pretzels.
 Coarse Kosher, sea salt of Fleur de Sel would all work well.
 Personally, we love the flaky crackle of Maldon Sea Salt for a prettier, gourmet look.
 (Not a sponsor, just good salt).

-Peanut Butter Filled Pretzel Nuggets
+The Best Peanut Butter Filled Pretzel Nuggets

 - Stand Mixer with Dough Hook Attachment (Optional)